Your Complete Be Verb List and Grammar Guide

 Been is a key ingredient for the present perfect tense (has/have + been) and the past perfect tense (had + been).
 It describes an experience or a state that has lasted over a period of time.

 On the other hand, being is the present participle.
 It’s what you use to create the continuous (or progressive) tenses to emphasize that an action is happening right now.
 You’ll also see it in the passive voice, where it shows the subject is on the receiving end of an action.
-For a deeper dive on that, check out our guide on the active versus passive voice.
+For a deeper breakdown of all eight forms together, this overview of the 8 forms of to be and how to use them correctly complements the examples here, and our guide on the active versus passive voice helps with the passive patterns in particular.

 • Continuous Tense: The server is being restarted.
 (The restart is happening now.)